 Up to 1 million people were hacked, butchered, killed beginning during the April Rains of 1994 and ending 100 days late during July of 1994.
-The aim was to eliminate the Tutsi People – to see them vanish from Rwanda and purify the country – the UN (UNAMIR) under Canadian General Dallaire under instruction of the UN Security council was cut down in size to a few hundred men after 10 Belgian soldiers guarding the Prime Minister Madame Agathe Uwiligiyimana, were killed by the Presidential Guards in a cruel manner and the Prime Minister was also killed even though she was not a Tutsi on April 7th 1994 -this resulted in Belgium withdrawing their troops the UNAMIR force being reduced and not allowed to actively stop the Genocide – the world stood by as one million people were slaughtered…20 years later – the slogan “never again” still rings out everywhere.
+The aim was to eliminate the Tutsi People – to see them vanish from Rwanda and purify the country – the UN (UNAMIR) under Canadian General Dallaire under instruction of the UN Security council was cut down in size to a few hundred men after 10 Belgian soldiers guarding the Prime Minister Madame Agathe Uwiligiyimana, were killed by the Presidential Guards in a cruel way and the Prime Minister was also killed even though she was not a Tutsi on April 7th 1994 -this resulted in Belgium withdrawing their troops the UNAMIR force being reduced and not allowed to actively stop the Genocide – the world stood by as one million people were slaughtered…20 years later – the slogan “never again” still rings out everywhere.

 The Genocide Memorials remembering the 1994 Genocide – Never Again – All over the country there are those sacred places – the Genocide Memorials reminding people both from Rwanda and from around the world the power of evil, an evil that was not stopped by the world, by the UN, by the USA, by France but by Rwandans – led by by Paul Kagame and defeating the government forces and the Interhamwe who was doing much of the killing.